-Despite the above complication, in general we can take the terms “life,” “spirit of earth,” “spirit of nature,” “the infinite” etc., as they appear in Günderrode’s work to all refer to the same basic concept of a single principle or force that underlies the beings and processes of our world (whether we focus on the planet Earth alone or on the entire universe).
+Despite the above complication, in general, we can take the terms “life,” “spirit of earth,” “spirit of nature,” “the infinite” etc. as they appear in Günderrode’s work to all refer to the same basic concept of a single principle or force that underlies the beings and processes of our world (whether we focus on the planet Earth alone or on the entire universe).
 On the other hand, the “idea of the earth” or “idea of nature” refers to something different.
-As Günderrode explains, unlike the “earth-spirit,” which is the living, generative, original and infinite ground of the world we know, the idea of the earth is the putative end-point of the process of generation and re-generation: it is the “collective organism” in which “all body would also at the same time be thought, all thinking at the same time body, and a truly transfigured body, without lack or illness and immortal, and thus wholly different from what we call body or material” (I:448).
+As Günderrode explains, unlike the “earth-spirit,” which is the living, generative, original, and infinite ground of the world we know, the idea of the earth is the putative end-point of the process of generation and regeneration: it is the “collective organism” in which “all body would also at the same time be thought, all thinking at the same time body, and a truly transfigured body, without lack or illness and immortal, and thus wholly different from what we call body or material” (I:448).

-In the unpublished fragment “The true idea of materialism…,” Günderrode uses different terminology that supports this point.
-In this piece, she explains that matter “is simple, unchangeable, eternal,” which “contains all things[,]” and adds: “that through which they are all one is matter, while that through which they are different and separated from each other is their form” (II:404).
-“Matter” itself is yet another name for what Günderrode here calls the “principle of all forms” (Prinzip aller Formen), “worldsoul” and the “reality of the absolute” (Würklichkeit des Absoluten) (II:405).
+In the unpublished fragment “The True Idea of Materialism,” Günderrode uses different terminology that supports this point.
+In this piece, she explains that matter “is simple, unchangeable, eternal,” which “contains all things,” and she adds: “that through which they are all one is matter, while that through which they are different and separated from each other is their form” (II:404).
+“Matter” itself is yet another name for what Günderrode here calls the “principle of all forms” (Prinzip aller Formen), “worldsoul,” and the “reality of the absolute” (Würklichkeit des Absoluten) (II:405).

 Günderrode contrasts this “principle of all forms” with something she calls the “totality of all forms” (Totalität aller Formen).
 These terms correspond, respectively, to her later terms “spirit/essence of earth” and “idea of the earth,” as should be clear from the following quote, in which Günderrode again uses the analogy of the organism as the closest approximation to this totality that we can imagine.
-She writes that the “true essence [of finite things] eternally seeks the eternal and absolute form, which it would only find in the totality of all forms, i.e., at the end of all evolutions of the principle of form [Formprinzip][.… T]he organic body, the most complete synthesis of form and essence, thinking and being, spirit and body, is its most similar copy” (II:405–406).
+She writes that the “true essence [of finite things] eternally seeks the eternal and absolute form, which it would only find in the totality of all forms, i.e., at the end of all evolutions of the principle of form [Formprinzip]. . . .
+The organic body, the most complete synthesis of form and essence, thinking and being, spirit and body, is its most similar copy” (II:405–6).

-The contrast between the “principle of all forms” and the “totality of all forms” (or the “spirit of earth” and the “idea of the earth,” or the “spirit of nature” and the “idea of nature,” etc.) is between the underlying driving force, principle, and unifying single origin of all the entities in our world (or, in other words, the fundamental process that is ongoing in these entities) and the end-point of this process in a single, perfectly balanced and harmonious organism.
+The contrast between the “principle of all forms” and the “totality of all forms” (or the “spirit of earth” and the “idea of the earth,” or the “spirit of nature” and the “idea of nature,” etc.) is between the underlying driving force, principle, and unifying single origin of all the entities in our world (or, in other words, the fundamental process that is ongoing in these entities) and the end-point of this process in a single, perfectly balanced, and harmonious organism.

 The relationship to the infinite/divine that Günderrode describes as part of human existence in “Story of a Brahmin” is a relationship to the first of these factors: to the infinite “spirit” of earth or nature.
 The idea of the earth, on the other hand—as explained in more detail below—is a projected end-state that human beings can work towards and begin to realize, especially through new forms of community.